TooAngel/screeps/doc/CodeBase.md

     grunt local

-## Develop

-    grunt dev

 ## Release

 Releasing to npm is done automatically by increasing the version and merging to `master`.

-    npm version 10.0.1
-    git push --follow-tags

 Every deploy to `master` is automatically deployed to the live tooangel account.

-## Testing

-`node utils/test.js` will start a private server and add some bots as test cases.
-Within in the `tmp-test-server` directory the server can be easily started via `screeps start`.